 Helping Young Women

-I always would answer, we are fine, they are just telling me about some of their concerns.
+I always would answer, we are fine; they are just telling me about their concerns.
 Over time, I looked forward to their thoughts and time together.
 They would run their course of interest, we would talk about how to address them, and then they were quickly on their way.
-I didn’t realize until years later how much that helped me learn how to be effective as young women in a world that is male-dominated.
-We talked about justice, racial prejudice, treatment of women, their feelings of being overrun and unnoticed and so many other topics that disproportionately impacted their particular community and ethnicity.
+I didn’t realize until years later how much that helped me learn how to be effective as a young woman in a male-dominated world.
+We talked about justice, racial prejudice, treatment of women, their feelings of being overrun and unnoticed, and so many other topics that disproportionately impacted their particular community and ethnicity.

-This next week work to include and bring out the thoughts and ideas of young women in your daily deliberations.
-I think you will find their voices very refreshing and adding a new dimension to conversations.
+These subsequent weeks work to include and bring out the thoughts and ideas of young women in your daily deliberations.
+I think you will find their voices very refreshing and add a new dimension to conversations.